 How are Quick Response Codes Used by Lean Manufacturing?

-The purpose of a Quick Response code is to quickly and reliably provide information in a physical context – that is, the information is associated with a place or object, where the code appears.
+The purpose of a QR code is to quickly and reliably provide information in a physical context – that is, the information is associated with a place or object, where the code appears.
 The device that scans the code can then act on that information.

 QR codes provide up to 4,296 characters of alphanumeric data (or 7,089 characters of numeric-only data), which makes it feasible to encode a significant amount of information into a Kanban card and WIP label.
 The device might simply record the information for later use, display it in readable form to a user, or even follow instructions to perform an action.
 This can help track the movement of materials through your production processes, such as an order number and product specifications, or a part description and serial number.
 It could even offer written instructions for an employee to follow when the code appears.

 QR codes can be placed on anything.
 The main criteria are that they be large enough that the device can accurately scan them.
 Typically, a one-inch square is easily readable.
 However, QR codes may need to be larger when printed on a label for uneven surfaces, such as fabric, or when being scanned from a distance.

 For a lean manufacturing facility that uses Kanban, QR codes are ideal for embedding critical information, including:

 - Safety and handling information—such as a link to a safety data sheet (SDS)

 - Sales order information, including the destination, lead time, and priority

 Most frequently, the mobile device that scans a QR code will open a website – but the device may also make a phone call, post information back to the enterprise resource planning (ERP) or scheduling status system, display the destination of a scanned WIP assembly, or send an automated message to another department.
 The usefulness of a QR code is only limited by the programming of the device that scans it.